Warren Joins Democrats Calling for Brett Kavanaugh’s Impeachment

 — Elizabeth Warren (@ewarren) September 15, 2019

-The New York Times‘ Robin Pogrebin & Kate Kelly reported:
+The New York Times‘ Robin Pogrebin and Kate Kelly reported:

 We also uncovered a previously unreported story about Mr. Kavanaugh in his freshman year that echoes Ms. [Deborah] Ramirez’s allegation.
 A classmate, Max Stier, saw Mr. Kavanaugh with his pants down at a different drunken dorm party, where friends pushed his penis into the hand of a female student.
 Mr. Stier, who runs a nonprofit organization in Washington, notified senators and the F.B.I. about this account, but the F.B.I. did not investigate and Mr. Stier has declined to discuss it publicly.
 (We corroborated the story with two officials who have communicated with Mr. Stier.)